 We know that living with Alzheimer’s can be overwhelming at times.
 Remember, we are here for you — all day, every day.
 Dial 1.800.272.3900.

-We offer a monthly telephone caregiver support group facilitated by trained staff.
+We offer a support group every second Thursday of the month facilitated by trained staff.
 In addition, our online social networking community ALZConnected® provides a safe place for people to connect with others in similar situations.

 Respite Care Funding

 - Funds raised through Amplify Austin are now available to help offset some of the cost associated with providing RESPITE CARE to caregivers of people with Alzheimer’s Disease.
 Must be approved by Alzheimer's Association Capital of Texas prior to providing services.
 We will not reimburse for services already provided.